Snowed In? Here Are 5 Netflix Series To Binge This Weekend

 One Day at a Time

-Season 3 of this modern, unique twist on a classic TV sitcom from the 70s dropped earlier this month, and it’s perfect for bingeing with 39 episodes that are roughly half an hour long.
-Starring Justina Machado, Todd Grinnell, Isabella Gomez this comedy featuring three generations of a Cuban-American under one roof is a do-not-miss.
+Season 3 of this modern, unique twist on a classic TV sitcom from the ’70s dropped earlier this month, and it’s perfect for bingeing with 39 episodes that are roughly half an hour long.
+Starring Justina Machado, Todd Grinnell, and Isabella Gomez, this comedy featuring three generations of a Cuban-American under one roof is a do-not-miss.
 Enjoy One Day At A Time to lighten up the mood after Russian Doll.

 Unbreakable Kimmy Schmidt

-The second half of season 4 of this outrageously funny show dropped in late January, and the upcoming weekend provides the perfect opportunity to either start watching or catch up on the latest and final offering of the Netflix show that features a fresh-faced 29-year-old woman portrayed by Ellie Kemper who spent 15 years in a doomsday cult.
-The critically acclaimed Unbreakable Kimmy Schmidt is among the first breakouts of the streaming era.
+The second half of Season 4 of this outrageously funny show dropped in late January, and the upcoming weekend provides the perfect opportunity to either start watching or catch up on the latest and final offering of the Netflix show that features a fresh-faced 29-year-old woman, portrayed by Ellie Kemper, who spent 15 years in a doomsday cult.
+The critically-acclaimed Unbreakable Kimmy Schmidt is among the first breakouts of the streaming era.

 The Umbrella Academy

 A dysfunctional family of superheroes?
 Why not?
-The ten-episode season 1 of The Umbrella Academy will leave you wanting far more of the unique comic book adaptation offering from Netflix.
+The ten-episode Season 1 of The Umbrella Academy will leave you wanting far more of the unique comic book adaptation offering from Netflix.

 Workin’ Moms

-With the maternity leave over, Workin’ Moms follows new mothers as they navigate returning to work and having it all in modern day Toronto.
-It’s guaranteed to have parents everywhere shaking their heads yes while mothers in the U.S. will see how the rest of the world lives after maternity leave.
-This Netflix Original first aired on Canada’s CBC network.
+With the maternity leave over, Workin’ Moms follows new mothers as they navigate returning to work and having it all in modern-day Toronto.
+It’s guaranteed to have parents everywhere shaking their heads, while mothers in the U.S. will see how the rest of the world lives after maternity leave.
+This Netflix original first aired on Canada’s CBC network.